25+ Tearing Paper Activities: Turn Ripping into Play & Learning

 Tearing wet paper is an entirely different sensory experience.

-For this activity, offer different types of paper to your toddler.
+For this activity, offer different types of paper to your child.
 They can wet the paper using a paintbrush, sponge, melting ice cubes, or eyedropper.
 Now they can explore shredding, poking, or crumbling the wet paper.

 Foam Board Paper Peel